Elopement Reception Ideas

 Will there be a cake cutting or dessert presentation?

-Will there be any parent dances or a first dance between the two of you?
+Will there be any dances with parents or a first dance between the two of you?

 Are there any other special events or meaningful rituals you’d like to include (and/or get photos of)?